regulus33/PrivateVoid/README.md

 Items changed a lot now since I added this part.

 Mostly the item pickup logic is in PickupItem now dialogmanager and everything

+# Prefabs

+## prefabs that are always the same on any page

+* `AudioManager` is always the same, its fine to load up all sounds in each scene.
+It would be too complex to keep track otherwise.

+* `PlayerData` needs to travel into every scene and be saved and re-instantiated.